Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-identity.md

 ## Registrars

 Registrars can set a fee for their services and limit their attestation to certain fields.
-For example, a registrar could charge 1 DOT to verify one's legal name, email, and GPG key.
+For example, a registrar could charge 1 SOLAR to verify one's legal name, email, and GPG key.
 When a user requests judgement, they will pay this fee to the registrar who provides the judgement on those claims.
 Users set a maximum fee they are willing to pay and only registrars below this amount would provide judgement.

 ### Becoming a registrar